-They actually appeared on The Andy Griffith Show, not once, but twice in that year.
-While there, they met a few other guys new to the bluegrass scene.
+The band, which rebranded itself as Country Boys, appeared on The Andy Griffith Show, not once, but twice in that year.
+While there, they met a few other musicians new to the bluegrass scene.
 Billy Ray Latham joined the band on banjo as did Roger Bush on the double bass.

-The band rounded out nicely with Dobro player LeRoy Mack and renamed themselves to The Kentucky Colonels in 1962.
+Country Boys rounded out nicely with Dobro-player LeRoy Mack and renamed themselves The Kentucky Colonels in 1962 and released their first album, The New Sound of Bluegrass America in 1963.
 It would be with The Kentucky Colonels that Clarence White would make his real entrance onto the bluegrass and rock ‘n’ roll scene, defining his career for the next ten years.

 The Kentucky Colonels (1962 – 1965)

 Before Clarence White started The Kentucky Colonels, there really was no such thing as a guitar solo in bluegrass music.
 In fact, the guitar was usually expected to back up the banjo.

-As one of the frontmen for The Kentucky Colonels, White would become the first man to make the guitar solo a real “thing” in bluegrass music.
+As one of the frontmen for The Kentucky Colonels, White would become the first man to make the guitar solo a real “thing” in bluegrass.
 His flat-picking guitar style allowed him to impress crowds and listeners as a solo artist, not just as someone to blend in the background.

 White and his band were given lots of opportunities in the bluegrass movement.
 They put out their album, New Dimensions in Banjo and Bluegrass, and, to the band’s surprise, it ended up becoming the soundtrack to the popular movie, Deliverance.

 They went on to release a second album titled Appalachian Swing! in 1964.
 It was this second album that earned them real commercial success and helped make Clarence White one of the most recognized solo guitarists in bluegrass music.

 Thom Owens, a music critic, stated that “his vibrant, innovative flat-picking, White helped pioneer a new style in bluegrass; namely, he redefined the acoustic guitar as a solo instrument… The sound was revolutionary upon its release in 1964.
 The music still sounds alive, even timeless, because of the strength of White’s vision and talent.”